What should you consider when looking for a hail damage car repair company near you?

 For example, Stormwise works with your insurance adjustor to make sure the full cost of the repair is taken into consideration and any supplemental pay is included.
 If a deductible is necessary, Stormwise will pay it out of our own pockets so you don’t have to pay for anything.
 We also have insurance experts on our team that can answer any questions you may have.
 You can find out more about our insurance process here.

-Similarly, if there seems to be a lot of confusion, errors, and back-and-forth communication with insurance, you may be working with a shop inexperienced with hail damage claims and repairs.
+Similarly, if there seems to be a lot of confusion, errors, and back-and-forth communication with insurance, you may be working with a shop inexperienced with hail damage car repair.
 A reputable, experienced shop that knows how to properly repair your car will also know how to deal with insurance.